 A forecast under-commitment against planned budgets is anticipated for other Primary Care services.
-This is across a range of budgets, with the most significant underspend reported against GP Local Enhanced Services budgets.
+This is across a range of budgets, with an increased underspend reported against GP Local Enhanced Services budgets.
 The ability to deliver some of these services will have been affected by Covid restrictions.